 All Directors are reimbursed for reasonable travel expenses incurred in connection with Board and committee meetings.
+Directors are also reimbursed for reasonable expenses (including travel expenses) incurred in connection with continuing education regarding their duties and responsibilities as Directors.
 We also extend coverage to them under our directors' and officers' indemnity insurance policies.
-We do not provide any other benefits, including retirement benefits or perquisites, to our non-employee Directors.
+We do not provide any other benefits, including retirement benefits or perguisites, to our non-employee Directors.